projectsveltos/sveltos/docs/configuration_drift.md

 In our case, _configuration drift_ is a change of a resource deployed by Sveltos in one of the managed clusters.

-When sync mode is set to *SyncModeContinuousWithDriftDetection* for a ClusterProfile, Sveltos monitors the state of managed clusters and when it detects a configuration drift for one of the resource deployed because of that ClusterProfile, it re-syncs the cluster state back to the state described in the management cluster.
+With Sveltos, you can set the sync mode to *SyncModeContinuousWithDriftDetection* for a ClusterProfile.
+This allows Sveltos to monitor the state of managed clusters and detect configuration drift for any of the resources deployed because of that ClusterProfile.

-In order to achieve so, when in this mode:

-- Sveltos deploys a service in each managed cluster and configures this service with list of kubernetes resources deployed because of each ClusterProfile in SyncModeContinuousWithDriftDetection mode;
+When Sveltos detects a configuration drift, it automatically re-syncs the cluster state back to the state described in the management cluster.
+In order to achieve this, Sveltos deploys a service in each managed cluster and configures it with a list of Kubernetes resources deployed for each ClusterProfile in SyncModeContinuousWithDriftDetection mode.

-- service starts a watcher for each GroupVersionKind with at least one resource to watch;
-- when one of the resources being watched is modified (labels, annotations, spec or rules sections), service notifies management cluster about a potential configuration drift;
-- management cluster reacts by redeploying afftected ClusterProfiles.
+The service then starts a watcher for each GroupVersionKind with at least one resource to watch.
+When any of the watched resources are modified (labels, annotations, spec or rules sections), the service notifies the management cluster about a potential configuration drift.
+The management cluster then reacts by redeploying affected ClusterProfiles.

+This way, Sveltos ensures that your systems are always consistent and predictable, preventing any unexpected issues caused by configuration drift.

 ![Configuration drift recovery](assets/reconcile_configuration_drift.gif)